-- (a) On or before the sales closing date for each insurance year, you must provide a completed Intended Farm Operation Report to include: - (1) Detailed information for each commodity you intend to produce or purchase for resale on your farm operation during the insurance year.
-The information should reflect what your farm can reasonably produce given changes in your farm operation, availability of irrigation water supply, or any other changes that may affect your farm in the insured year compared to previous years; and, - (2) Your expected revenue for each commodity reported in paragraph (1), with values reflecting the expected sale price by markets where the crop is normally sold as of the date your Farm Operation Report is completed.
-Expected values used, in accordance with the Expected Values section of this policy, will be as of the time you submit your Farm Operation Report which will be the later of:
+- (a) On or before the sales closing date for each insurance year, you must provide a completed Intended Farm Operation Report to include: - information for (1) Detailed commodity you intend to produce or purchase for resale on your farm operation during the insurance period.
+The information should reflect what your farm reasonably produce given changes in your farm operation, availability of irrigation water supply, or any other changes that may affect your farm in the insured year compared to previous years; and

-- (i) The time the Intended Farm Operation Report is submitted: - (ii) The time the Revised Farm Operation Report is submitted for commodities that are different than those submitted on the Intended Farm Operation Report; or - (iii) The date of planting for revisions made after the Revised Farm Operation Report date and allowed by us; and - (3) If you have multiple types or practices of a commodity that have different values, you will enter the commodity on multiple lines with the appropriate expected values. - (b) For the initial insurance year, you must report to us any damage that has occurred to any commodity already established on your farm operation at the time you complete your application. - (1) Your expected revenue on the Farm Operation Report for these commodities must reflect any reduction in potential revenue for the insurance year caused by damage that occurred prior to acceptance of your application. - (2) If you grow a perennial commodity, you must complete a Pre-Acceptance Worksheet each year.
-We may inspect the condition of any perennial crop, and will inspect any perennial crop with damage, prior to the beginning of the insurance period; - (3) We will make applicable reductions to your Farm Operation Report based on our inspection of any damaged commodities, and our estimate of the effect of these conditions. - (c) You must complete a Revised Farm Operation Report by the date specified in section 15 depending on what type of tax filer you are. - (1) If you change the commodities grown on your farm from what you reported on the Intended Farm Operation Report, the change will be reflected in the updated information on the Revised Farm Operation Report. - (2) Your insured revenue, coverage level, commodity count calculation, premium rate, and premium will also be adjusted to reflect the changes.
+- (2) Your expected revenue for each commodity reported in paragraph (1), with yields reflecting the amount of salable production and expected values reflecting the expected sale price by markets where the crop is normally sold as of the date your Intended Farm Operation Report is completed. - (3) If you have multiple types or practices of a commodity that have different values, you may enter the commodity on multiple lines with the appropriate expected values. - (b) For the initial insurance year, you must report to us any damage that has occurred to any commodity already established on your farm operation at the time you complete your application. - (1) Your expected revenue on the Intended Farm Operation Report for these commodities must reflect any reduction in potential revenue for the insurance year caused by damage that occurred prior to acceptance of your application. - (2) If you grow a perennial commodity, you must complete a Pre-Acceptance Worksheet each year.
+We may inspect the condition of any perennial crop, and will inspect any perennial crop with damage, prior to the beginning of the insurance period; - (3) We will make applicable reductions to your Intended Farm Operation Report based on our inspection of any damaged commodities, and our estimate of the effect of these conditions. - (c) You must complete a Revised Farm Operation Report by the date specified in section 15 depending on what type of tax filer you are. - (1) If you change the commodities grown on your farm from what you reported on the Intended Farm Operation Report, the change will be reflected in the updated information on the Revised Farm Operation Report. - (2) Your insured revenue, coverage level, commodity count calculation, premium rate, and premium will also be adjusted to reflect the changes.
 If your Revised Farm Operation Report shows that: